Welcome to today's edition of the Rush 24-7 podcast.

 I said, Mr. President, with all due respect, what if BP doesn't pay?

-He said, Don't worry, Governor, they can file an unemployment claim.
+He said, don't worry, Governor, they can file an unemployment claim.

-I said with all due respect, Mr. President, our people don't want a BP check or an unemployment check.
+I said, with all due respect, Mr. President, our people don't want a BP check or an unemployment check.

 We want to go back to work.

-We don't want to check.
+We don't want a check.

 We don't want welfare.